 The law also contains a “highly compensated employees” test that allows employees who perform office or non-manual work and who are paid total compensation of at least $100,000 to be exempt as long as they perform just one of the duties of an exempt executive, administrative employee, or professional.
 For more detail, see the Department of Labor (DOL), Wage and Hour Division’s Fact Sheet #17A, which details the requirements.

 The changes to the FLSA’s rule (29 C.F.R. part 541) are as follows:

-• Up to 10% of the salary minimum may from nondiscretionary bonuses and incentive payments, including commissions ($91.30 per week), as long as such payments are made at least quarterly.
+- Up to 10% of the salary minimum may be from nondiscretionary bonuses and incentive payments, including commissions ($91.30 per week), as long as such payments are made at least quarterly.